There are strong indications that Sarkisian won't be leaving town without an offer to be the Raiders' next coach.

 In between, Davis interviewed former New York Giants coach Jim Fassel, Raiders defensive coordinator Rob Ryan and San Diego Chargers wide receivers coach James Lofton.

 Former Raiders assistant coach Marc Trestman also interviewed with Davis but not for the coaching vacancy.
 He was interviewed as a potential successor to Tom Walsh and John Shoop as the offensive coordinator.After his first interview Jan.
 8, Sarkisian said: "It went extremely well.
-Anytime you get an opportunity to interview with a man like Al Davis, it's a great opportunity and
+Anytime you get an opportunity to interview with a man like Al Davis, it's a great opportunity and one I'll cherish.

 He added that his decision on whether to accept the Raiders job, if offered, won't hinge upon anything that happens with current USC coach Pete Carroll and USC offensive coordinator Lane Kiffin, both of whom have been linked to other job openings in the NFL and college.